MirTunio/M42-NTP_Project_Hiring-20240129/README.md

 All communication between these three systems must be done using zmq.

 ## Deliverable:
 In the alloted time I expect you to furnish your first version of the above.
 At this stage I will recommend changes (if needed).
 Then I will review the final version and make an assessment.
 You may be as creative as you wish, and you may go above and beyond the required tasks if have the time.
+Also note, you have considerable flexibility to implement the above, use your best judgement and do what is easiest to execute in the time given.

 ### Resources:
 * Clean Code: https://gist.github.com/wojteklu/73c6914cc446146b8b533c0988cf8d29